 Conventionally, the application lifecycle management software that supports Agile process is termed as Agile tools.
 But some Agile tools are function specific such as project management tools, bugs management tools or requirements management tools which support Agile.

 There are so many tools available for every Agile method with very useful user reviews and guidelines.
 But after going through various recommended tools, your first ambiguity will be which of them to leave rather than which of them to adopt.

 I would advise to just avoid three types of tools: undue, complex and over-constrained.

 “When you have a hammer, every problem looks like a nail”.

-So, identify your problems to be addressed in the order of their priority and the select the most applicable tools.
-Do not use the tools “just” because they come with the tool set and others had a good experience with it.
+So, identify your problems to be addressed in the order of their priority and then select the most applicable tools.
+Do not use the tools “just” because they come with the toolset and others had a good experience with it.

 As you can see in Figure 3, companies have identified few tools that they do not need although they are being used by the others successfully.
 Similarly, they regard some tools as “Nice to have”.
 So, you should thoroughly go through the various tools available for Agile but should not use or plan to use all of them.

-Software Testing Tools Usage: (click on image fr enlarged view)
+Software Testing Tools Usage: (click on image for enlarged view)